danielperecz/password_generator/README.md

 ```

 ## Further notes
-You can modify the resulting string's character variety by modifying the float values mentioned in **Password variety**.
+You can modify the resulting string's character variety by modifying the float values mentioned in **String variety**.
 I found the greatest character variety with the current float values.
 Increasing `num_of_lowercase` from 0.2 to 0.3 results in a noticeble number of consecutive lowercase characters at the very end of the string (if *n* is large enough).